 If you hurt people while under the influence of alcohol, you’re a criminal and you’re stupid–but I don’t think you have a problem with alcohol.
 Alcohol is supposed to make you dumb and dull.
-If you do dumb and dull shit while under it’s influence, that is not a sign of a problem.
+If you do dumb shit while under it’s influence, that is not a sign of a problem.
 That’s a sign it’s working!

 Let me be clear here.
 I’m not talking about lofty goals that you imagine you’ll one day achieve.
-If you want to get down to10 percent body fat—you’re eating all the right foods and working twice as hard as you need to in the gym—but you go out and drinking every night, then your drinking is a problem.
+If you want to get down to 10 percent body fat—you’re eating all the right foods and working twice as hard as you need to in the gym—but you go out and drinking every night, then your drinking is a problem.
 In fact, it is THE problem.

 There are some people with shitty personalities that become worse when they drink.
-These people are assholes but they don’t have problems.
-This is for the person who acts right most of the time when they’re sober and acts wrong most of the time when they’re drinking.
+These people are assholes, but they don’t have problems.
+This is for the person who acts right most of the time when they’re sober but acts wrong most of the time when they’re drinking.

 This isn’t for the people that drink all night and end up late to some job they hate to pay rent to live in a shit hole.
-I’m not dropping this message for the people who had 5 kids by 25 with no means to support them anyway and maybe drinking too much is messing up the family.
+I’m not dropping this message for the people who had 5 kids by 25 with no means to support them and maybe drinking too much is messing up the family.
 This definitely isn’t for the kid in college that’s majoring in bullshit that spends every night fucked up and still has a 3.9 gpa.

 You can be a heavy drinker, but if you don’t have any other goal that you’re working towards, so the fuck what?
 I’m a big believer in relaxing and enjoying life if you feel you’ve earned it.
-But I also know that everyone ain’t gonna have the same goals me.
+I also know that everyone ain’t gonna have the same goals me.
 If your goal is to make rent, chase girls and feed yourself and drinking doesn’t keep you from doing that, you’re good.
 If your goal is to get smashed at happy hour 5 days a week after work and your honestly content with your salary, go for it.
 You’ve earned it.

 But if you are after more in your life and you find that your greatest inhibitor is alcohol, then you have to pull back off the bottle.
 Better to fail because you went all out than because you were nursing a hangover.
-Better to lose a friend because you actually pissed him off than because he finally lost patience with your drunken antics.
+Better to lose a friend because you actually pissed him off rather than because he finally lost patience with your drunken antics.
 Better to have control over your life than not.